sgalashyn/postalmethods/README.md

 ## Using Component

-First you need to register an account and [](https://www.smartystreets.com/Account/Api/Install/rest/).
+You need to have a PostalMethods account to use the API.
+No special API keys needed, just your username and password.
+Make sure your account is in development Work Mode, though this is default state for new accounts.
+You may be interested in creating multiple users, reasons of this are explained in Tips & Tricks section.

-Please note the assets directory shipped with this library before.
+Please note the *assets* directory shipped with this library before.
 There's a JSON file status-codes.json, it is required for proper translating API response codes to meaningful text (yes, API developers did not bother to return both code and text).
 Path to this file is passed as init argument, as will be described below.